Heavy-tailed and Horseshoe priors for regression and sparse Besov rates: Sparse Besov rates using heavy-tailed priors

-as $n \to \infty,$ where $\mathcal{L}_n = \log^{\delta} n$ for some $\delta >0$. \end{theorem} The proof of this result is provided in Section D in the supplement \cite{sm}.
+The proof of this result is provided in Section D in the supplement \cite{sm}.
 Theorem \ref{thm : besov sparse} shows that OT series priors achieve complete minimax adaptation, up to logarithmic factors, over Besov-type balls {\em simultaneously} over the regular ($\mathcal{R}$) and sparse ($\mathcal{S}$) regions.
 To the best of our knowledge, this is the first Bayesian procedure proven to achieve such rates.
 In contrast, random Gaussian series, similar to linear estimates, are known to be suboptimal in this setting (see \cite{adh21}, Theorem 4.1).
-Our results also significantly extend previous work \cite{AC} and \cite{ce24} on heavy-tailed priors, which beyond classical Sobolev/H\"older spaces considered only the case of Besov spaces $B_{pp}^s$ and anisotropic Besov spaces $B_{pp}^{\mathbf{s}}([0,1]^d)$ (this time in $d$ dimension) with $p < p' = 2$, in particular being restricted to the (homogeneous part of the) regular region $\mathcal{R}$, where linear and global minimax rates coincide and are equal to the usual rate.
+Our results also significantly extend previous work \cite{AC} and \cite{ce24} on heavy-tailed priors, which beyond classical Sobolev/H\"older spaces considered only the case of Besov spaces $B_{pp}^s$ and anisotropic Besov spaces $B_{pp}^{\mathbf{s}}([0,1]^d)$ (this time in $d$ dimension) with $p < p' = 2$, in particular being restricted to the inhomogeneous part of the regular region $\mathcal{R}$, where linear minimax rates are slower than global minimax rates, but the latter is the usual rate.

 \begin{remark} The scaling coefficient $2^{-j^2}$ in \eqref{priorcodouble} is the analogue, in double-index notation, of the scaling $e^{-(\log{k})^{1+\nu}}$, with $\nu=1$ therein, and up to a constant factor in the exponent.
-As anticipated below \eqref{def : OTprior}, and similarly to the single-index OT-prior considered in Section \ref{sec : Sobolev}, the results of Theorem \ref{thm : besov sparse} still hold, with a similar proof, with scaling coefficients $2^{-j^2}$ in the two-index version \eqref{priorcodouble} replaced by $2^{-j^{1 + \nu}}$ for some $\nu > 0$, although for simplicity to keep the notation minimal, we provide the proof only for the former. \end{remark}
+As anticipated below \eqref{def : OTprior}, and similarly to the single-index OT-prior considered in Section \ref{sec : Sobolev}, the results of Theorem \ref{thm : besov sparse} still hold, with a similar proof, with scaling coefficients $2^{-j^2}$ in the two-index version \eqref{priorcodouble} replaced by $2^{-j^{1 + \nu}}$ for some $\nu > 0$, although for simplicity to keep the notation minimal, we provide the proof only for the former.
+In the same spirit, in Theorem \ref{thm : besov sparse} we do not track the logarithmic factors as precisely as in Theorem \ref{thm : OTconc}.
+While we believe that such factors could be made explicit with minor modifications of the proof (introducing log terms in $J_0$ and $J_1$), we do not pursue this refinement here in order to keep the argument as simple as possible. \end{remark}

 \begin{remark} For simplicity in the present paper we do not consider the case of the supremum norm ($p' = \infty$).
 Let us briefly sketch how one can extend our results to this case, following the approach for the supremum norm introduced in \cite{AC} for H\"older-type spaces.
 For any $(p,q)$, the embedding $B_{p,q}^s \subset B_{\infty,\infty}^{s'}$, given by \eqref{eq : embeddingdual} and \eqref{eq : embeddingtrivial} shows that estimating a $B_{pq}^s$ function in $L_{\infty}$-norm is not harder than estimating a $B_{\infty \infty}^{s'}$ function.
 Noting that $B_{\infty \infty}^{s'}$ corresponds to the usual Hölder-Zygmund space whenever $s' \notin \mathbb{N}$, one can use techniques of \cite{AC} Theorem 4 (contraction in sup-norm for Hölder-smooth functions) to obtain the desired rate.
 This rate corresponds, {\em up to a logarithmic factor}, to $n^{-s'/(2s'+1)}$, regardless of $p$ and $q$ (since $p' = \infty$, we have $s' = s-1/p$, which is positive by \eqref{indices}, and $\eta < 0$ for all $p \geq 1$, thus the target rate - up to log terms - defined in \eqref{def : rateexp} is $n^{-s'/(2s'+1)}$).
 Note that following the argument in \cite{AC} will require the additional moment assumption $E|\zeta| < \infty$; we believe that this condition could possibly be omitted albeit under a slightly more technical argument. \end{remark}